 Santa Maria is located in the Santa Barbara portion of the South Central Coast Air Basin (SCCAB), which is under the jurisdiction of the Santa Barbara County Air Pollution Control District (SBCAPCD).
 While the SBCAPCD monitors criteria air pollutant levels in Santa Barbara County, the air quality monitoring station in Santa Maria is owned and operated by the California Air Resources Board (CARB).
 Santa Maria has the highest exceedances of small particulate matter (less than 10 microns in diameter, or PM10) in the county, and the second highest annual mean PM10 concentrations.
 The main source of airborne particulate is local agricultural uses but may also include fugitive dust generated by the Oceano-Nipomo Dunes.
 The primary sources of toxic air contaminants (TACs) in Santa Maria include gas stations and industrial uses in the eastern portion of the city.
-While regional air quality has dramatically improved since the 1990s, long-term conditions may shift due to climate change, which could increase pollutants (e.g., smoke from a wildfire event).
+While regional air quality has dramatically improved since the 1990s, long-term conditions may shift due to ~~climate change, which could increase pollutants (e.g., smoke from a wildfire event), extreme climate events, such as the spread of wildfire smoke, and the encroachment of residential and sensitive uses on air polluting uses like agriculture.~~